Skip to content

 Stripe Payment Element showing a custom payment method called PM Name, with custom content overlaid in the form container.

-• handleRender: handleRender is called when a payment method is selected.
-It contains a reference to a container DOM node which you can render your content into.
+• handleRender: Called when a payment method is selected and contains a reference to a container DOM node that you can render your content in.

-• (Optional) handleDestroy: the handleDestroy hook is called when a payment method is deselected and when Payment Element is unmounted.
-Use it to perform cleanup, such as removing event listeners or a custom SDK.
+• handleDestroy: Called when a payment method is deselected and the Payment Element is unmounted.
+Performs cleanup, such as removing event listeners or a custom SDK.

 Security tip

-You should only render trusted content within the container provided by handleEmbed.
-Rendering markup that you don’t control, especially from a user or an unsanitised source, can easily introduce a cross-site scripting vulnerability (XSS).
+Only render trusted content within the container that’s provided by handleEmbed.
+Rendering markup that you don’t control, especially from a user or an unsanitised source, can introduce a cross-site scripting vulnerability (XSS).

 Tools such as React Portals allow you to integrate your rendering logic with your application code: